KelebogileMothoagae/Java-Odyssey/EmailSoftwareApp/ReadMe.md

 Before running the program, make sure you have the following set up:

 JDK 21: Download and install JDK 21.

 Environment Setup: Ensure JDK 21 is correctly set up in your environment variables.

 Getting Started

 Running the Program

 You can run the Email Generator using the provided batch file or directly through the command prompt.

-Using the Batch File
+1. Using the Batch File
-1.Navigate to the directory containing the batch file.
+Navigate to the directory containing the batch file.
 Double-click the batch file to execute the program.

-2.Using Command Prompt:-
+2. Using Command Prompt:-
 Open the command prompt.

 Navigate to the directory containing Main.java.

-Compile the Java file (if not already compiled) with 'Javac Main.java' Command then run the program with 'Java Main.java'
+Compile the Java file (if not already compiled) with 'Javac Main.java' Command.

+then run the program with 'Java Main.java' Command.